rockorager/comlink/README.md

 # comlink

-An experimental IRC client written in zig
+An experimental IRC client written in zig.
+Join the discussion in #comlink on libera.chat.

 ![screenshot of comlink](screenshot.png)